petushka1/metyourpet/README.md

 7. User Interface (UI):
 The implementation of a user-friendly interface that allows shelters and adopters to initiate and track the adoption process and handle NFT transfers.

+## R&D

+* Expanding the platform's reach by incorporating features like geolocation services to help users find animals available for adoption in their vicinity.

+* Partnerships with veterinary clinics, animal trainers, and other relevant stakeholders to enhance the platform's capabilities and impact.

 ## Tech Characteristics: